-Our community investments will increase equitable environment.
-In 2023, the Port adds \$2.5 million to its spending on community-led programs for environmental justice and economic equity, for a total of \$19.1 million.
+Our community investments will also increase.
+In 2023, the Port adds \$2.5 million to its spending on community-led programs including environmental justice and economic equity, for a total of \$19.1 million.
 Featured initiatives include workforce development; the South King County Community Impact Fund; Diversity in Contracting programs; major initiatives from our Office of Equity, Diversity & Inclusion; and tourism marketing support for Washington state's smaller destinations.